 - A topologically related feature or relationship class is modified in the current version being edited and a target version.

-If there are conflicts, ArcGIS resolves them in favor of either the edit version or the target version representation, depending on your preference.
+If there are conflicts in a traditional version, ArcGIS Pro will resolve them in favor of either the edit version or the target version representation, depending on your preference.
+In a branch version, conflicts are always resolved in favor of the edit version.
 Once conflicts are resolved, you can review them one at a time and, if necessary, make any changes.
 For example, if a conflict is resolved in favor of the edit version, you can choose to replace it in favor of the target version or use the editing tools to modify it in another way.

 Determine which fields or rows are in conflict